 Orange, festive, and full of energy—that was the spirit on campus as Marian University students launched this year’s celebration of Hispanic Heritage Month.
 On September 15, dozens of students gathered, all decked out in festive attire, to honor the start of the national observance that continues through October 15.

-“This is to include not just Latinos, but everybody, to be inclusive of what the culture is, so we do this for the community itself,” said Guadalupe Pineda-Ramos ’26, vice president of the “As a minority here, it’s a blessing to have a special month to celebrate and share with others.”
+“This is to include not just Latinos, but everybody, to be inclusive of what the culture is, so we do this for the community itself,” said Guadalupe Pineda-Ramos ’26, vice president of the Student Organization of Latinos.
+(SOL).
+“As a minority here, it’s a blessing to have a special month to celebrate and share with others.”

 First on the agenda was the annual “Oranging of the fountain,” where students poured orange color liquid into Marian’s beautiful fountain.